hizegi/notes/responsive_design/responsive_design.md

 - Define media queries and why we need them

 ### Why is this important?
 Almost every client and company is pushing for a mobile version of their website as more users are using their mobile devices like phones and tablets to view the web.
-When viewing on your phone, you'll notice sometimes instead of `www.` you'll see `m.` preceding the website's URL, so those companies created separate 'mobile' versions of that site.
+When viewing on your phone, you'll notice sometimes instead of `www.` you'll see `m.` or `mobile.` preceding the website's URL, so those companies created separate 'mobile' versions of that site.
 But these mobile sites have reduced functionality, as it uses the basic site content.
 So to have one fully functioning website for all devices --- we have Responsive Design!

 ### What is Responsive Design?
 Responsive design requires a variety of tools and techniques to allow a website to flex, adapt, and scale to the device's screen size that it's being viewed on.
-That is, the website can "respond" to the mobile device accordingly.
-You don't have to look at the huge website and zoom in 100x to click read something.
+That is, the website can "respond" to the device accordingly.
+For example, on your cell phones, you don't have to look at the huge website and zoom in 100x to click read something.

 ### You Do: Responsive Design Exercise
 #### Groups: 2-3